This factsheet is about hepatocellular carcinoma (liver cancer)

-Cancer in the liver may not cause any symptoms and can be picked up incidentally.
-It might have been discovered because your doctor performed some blood tests to see how well the liver was working, or an abnormal area may have been observed during a scan.
-Liver cancer can cause discomfort or pain in the upper part of the abdomen.
-Some patients may feel sick or can be generally unwell.
-Others may lose their appetite.
-Liver cancer can cause jaundice.
-If the liver is enlarged, you might notice a lump in the upper part of the abdomen, or under the rib cage on the right hand side.
+Cancer in the liver may not cause any symptoms and can be picked up by chance when performing other tests.
+It might have been discovered because your doctor performed some blood tests to see how well the liver was working.
+Alternatively, an abnormal area may have been observed during a scan.

 How is liver cancer diagnosed?

-- Ultrasound scan or X-ray: this can show if the liver is enlarged and possibly the site and extent of a tumour.
+- Ultrasound scan: this can show if the liver is scarred and possibly the site and extent of a tumour.

-- MRI scan: these will show the extent of the cancer and help to determine whether it is primary or secondary liver cancer.
+- MRI or CT scan: these will show the extent of the cancer and help to determine whether it is primary or secondary liver cancer.

 How is liver cancer treated?